willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 - Package name;
 - Project version;
 - Description of the project;
 - Name of the project's main file.
-This will be produced at the end of your project, after all minification, obfuscation and other optimization procedures of your javascript code;
+This will be produced at the end of your project, after all minification, obfuscation and other optimisation procedures of your javascript code;

 You can rest assured that none of them is mandatory.
 If you do not know or do not want to respond now, just hit the "Enter" key until the end.
 It will then create a `package.json` file with this information from your repository.